dittm/shakespeare-and-co/README.md

 │   ├── raw/                # Contains the original data files as obtained from external sources.
 │   └──  processed/          # Includes data files that have been cleaned, filtered, or otherwise transformed.
 ├── notebooks/
+|  ├── 00_introduction.ipynb        # Notebook providing an overview of the research question and methodology.
-│   ├── 01_data_acquisition.ipynb    # Notebook documenting the data gathering and initial processing.
+│   ├── 01_intersection.ipynb    # Notebook determining the intersection of authors and members.
 │   ├── 02_geospatial_analysis.ipynb # Notebook focused on geographical analysis of author-members.
 │   ├── 03_statistical_analysis.ipynb# Notebook containing statistical examinations of nationalities and book contributions.
 │   └── 04_network_analysis.ipynb    # Notebook dedicated to network analysis of borrowing activity.